Phaamdeen/face-recognition-system/README.md

 Research and learning in computer vision
 This project demonstrates practical knowledge of computer vision, image processing, and Python-based machine learning libraries, and serves as a strong foundation for more advanced AI-driven recognition systems.
 Detected faces are compared with stored encodings.
 The system identifies and labels recognized faces in real time.

+# ⚠️ Python Version Warning

+This project relies on the face_recognition library, which depends on dlib.

+dlib does not currently provide stable support for Python 3.12, and installation may fail.

+✅ Recommended: Python 3.10 or 3.11 for smooth installation and reliable performance.